 - Brand and Product Visibility to Create a Sales Halo (ie. a multiplier on direct coupon sales)

-- Coupons will introduce your brand and products to new customers who will hopefully continue to order
+- They’ll introduce your brand and products to new customers who will hopefully continue to order

 - Coupons are shown in Search results